antirek/ryocdr/README.md

 ## Run

-> violacdr
+> ryocdr

 OR

-> pm2 start /usr/local/bin/violacdr
+> pm2 start /usr/local/bin/ryocdr

 OR